Christmas with Nora Aunor

-Christmas with Nora Aunor is the first Christmas album by Filipino singer-actress Nora Aunor, released in 1970 by Alpha Records in the Philippines in LP and cassette formats and later re-released on September 17, 1999 in a compilation/CD format.
+Christmas with Nora Aunor is the first Christmas album by Filipino singer-actress Nora Aunor, released in the Philippines in 1970 by Alpha Records on LP and cassette formats and later re-released on September 17, 1999 on a compilation/CD format.
 The album contains some of the most famous traditional Christmas carols.

 Background

 The album is one of Aunor's best-selling albums, which was re-arranged to complement the voice of Nora Aunor.